 Dungy retired from coaching in 2009 — and he’s possibly more well-known now than he was then.
 A Super Bowl-winning coach in 2007 with the Indianapolis Colts, Dungy is a broadcaster now, focusing on the NFL, but he has also been an outspoken commentator on social issues, particularly in the wake the George Floyd killing and other high-profile cases.
 He believes athletes should be free to speak about social justice.

 “Athletes have a big role,” he told a New York City radio station last year.
 “They have a big voice, and we can step up and be part of the solution.”

-He retired from coaching in 2009 to turn his attention to a variety of philanthropic efforts, including the Dungy Family Foundation.
-He’s also a former member of the President’s Council on Service and Civic Participation, and he helped create All Pro Dad, a non-profit based in Tampa that’s intended to help men become better fathers and role models.
+For Dungy, that has meant advocating for strong families and focusing on a variety of philanthropic efforts, including the Dungy Family Foundation.
+He also helped create All Pro Dad, a non-profit based in Tampa that’s intended to help men become better fathers and role models to their kids.